apsaltis/oryx/README.md

 ### Distributed

-The Computation Layer is primarily intended to use Hadoop's MapReduce environment for computation.
-In this "distributed" context, the Computation Layer process is minding a series of MapReduce jobs that execute on the cluster.
+The Computation Layer is primarily intended to use Hadoop's computation environment for computation, which for the moment means MapReduce.
+In this "distributed" context, the Computation Layer process is minding a series of jobs that execute on the cluster.
 The server process configures, launches and monitors the jobs.
 Input, intermediate outputs, and model output are all on HDFS.

 ### Local

 The Computation Layer can also be configured to run the computations locally rather than on Hadoop, and to read and write data to the local file system.
-It will simply use a multi-threaded in-memory, non-MapReduce implementation.
+It will simply use a multi-threaded in-memory, non-Hadoop implementation.
 This is useful for small or non-critical problems, or for simple testing.

 ### Directory Layout